equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 - `feature-?`
 - `hotfix/**/*`

-`variables` - environment variable names and values (currently available only in a custom sub-pipeline), provided for this specific environment.
-It overrides common environment variables with the same names, if specified in the `spec.build.variables`.
+`variables` - environment variable names and values (currently available only in [sub-pipelines](../../guides/sub-pipeline)), provided for specific environments.
+They override common environment variables with the same names, if specified in the `spec.build.variables`.

 Example:
 ```yaml